Different Types of Psychology Degrees and the Jobs Within Psychology

 With a degree in psychology, you can use core skills such as research, decision-making and communication to work in a vast array of fields, including business, counseling, human resources and many more.

 That depends on your career goals and how much you're willing to advance your education.
 There are several types of psychology degrees, each building on your knowledge and expertise of the discipline.
-There are also several entry-level psychology jobs that you can consider to build your experience in the field.
+There are also several entry-level psychology careers that you can consider to build your experience in the field.

 But bear in mind that to become a licensed psychologist with the ability to treat clients, the U.S. Bureau of Labor Statistics (BLS) noted you'll likely need a doctoral degree and additional training hours.
 (A doctorate in psychology is not currently offered at SNHU.)

-It typically takes between eight and 12 years to in total to become a psychologist, according to Indeed's career guide.
+It typically takes between eight and 12 years to in total to become a psychologist, according to Indeed's Career Guide.
 Along that path, there are four types of psychology degrees that you might earn.
 They include two at the undergraduate level and two at the graduate level.

 Associate Degree in Psychology